pschool-in/curriculum/content/science/solar system-5.md

 Some heavenly bodies revolve around planets.
 These are called satellites.
 Satellites too get their light from the sun.
 We see the moon at night.
 It revolves around the earth.
 Hence, it is called a satellite of the earth.
 The planets revolve around the sun along with their satellites.

 ### Man - made Satellites
-Man-made satellites provide useful information foragriculture, environment, weather forecasting, making maps, and searching for water and mineral wealth on the earth.
+Man-made satellites provide useful information for agriculture, environment, weather forecasting, making maps, and searching for water and mineral wealth on the earth.
 They are also used for telecommunication.
 They are put into orbit around the earth.
 They can remain in space for many years.

 ### Dwarf Planets
 Some smaller heavenly bodies revolve around the sun.
 They are called dwarf planets.
 Of these, the most well-known is Pluto.
 Dwarf planets revolve independently around the sun.
 They have an orbit of their own.